mg-04/mg-04.github.io/_articles/vlsi/floorplan.md

 - Place power straps (body Vias) at the center

 > You may also want to keep all blocks with the **same height**, so the horizontal grid is also organized.
+{: .notice--info}

 Each block will have input/output data, primarily in M2; this is the **data path**.

-Blocks also need control signals, such as subtraction and MUX select.
-Such signals are typically identical across all bits and can be shared through a horizontal M3 layers; this is the **control path**
+Blocks also need control signals, such as subtraction and MUX select, which are typically identical across all bits and can be shared through a horizontal M3 wire; this is the **control path**